bubthegreat/kbk/README.md

 ```

 I've also included the service and deployment descriptions for a kubernetes config, or alternatively the docker-compose yaml for a docker swarm deployment.

+# NOTE

+This is not a production configuration - there are default passwords and things that should *absolutely* be modified for production use.
+Do - Not - Use - The - Defaults - In - Production